 Sweetened dried cranberries (SDCs) are produced by infusing a sweetener into sliced or whole fresh cranberries until a specific equilibrate Brix range is reached (this amount varies by producer).
 The product is then dried to moisture specification and lightly sprayed with oil to prevent clumping.
 The result is a product that is firm yet tender in texture, as well as sweet and tart in flavor.
 Brands sometimes sweeten with other fruit juices to create flavored SDCs such as cherry, strawberry, blueberry and orange.

 Dried cranberries are fat free, cholesterol free and sodium free.
-A serving of dried cranberries contains 7.57% of the recommended daily value of dietary fiber.
-A half cup of dried cranberries is equivalent to a one-cup serving of fresh fruit.
+A serving of dried cranberries contains 7.57% of the daily value.
+A half cup of dried cranberries is equivalent to a one cup serving of fresh fruit.

 Quick and easy ways to enjoy dried cranberries